Identifying Employee Misconduct

 Investigations & Discipline

 As a manager or supervisor, if you suspect employee misconduct that may result in discipline, contact AskMyHR right away.
+Submit a service request with the category Myself (or) My Team/Organization > Workplace Disputes & Conflicts > report a Workplace Problem.
 You must consult with the Agency before starting a review, investigation or disciplining an employee.

 A Human Resource Advisor provides guidance on the following issues: